TBC 32010 TTC - Cooker TEKA - Free user manual and instructions

 SWITCHING THE AUTOMATIC COOK START FUNCTION ON

-2 Select power 9 and then press power touch key ⊕ (5).
-After using the touch key you must lower the continuous cooking power to the desired level, (for example 6).
-When the automatic cook function starts "A" indication flashes with desired power level on the display.
+1. The hot plate must be selected.
+2. Select power level 9 and then press the power touch key ⊕ (5).
+After using the touch key, you must lower the continuous cooking power to the desired level (for example, 6).
+When the automatic cook function starts, "A" indication flashes with the desired power level on the display.

 SWITCHING THE AUTOMATIC COOK START FUNCTION OFF